VhybZApp/SOUL/README.md

 ## Key Concepts

-*   **SOUL (Specific and Objective Understanding Logic):** The core framework philosophy and architecture, focusing on targeted, grounded reasoning and purposeful action.
+*   **Specific and Objective Understanding Logic:** The core framework architecture, focusing on targeted, grounded reasoning and purposeful action.
 *   **Soulmade:** A micro-agent built using the SOUL framework.
 Each Soulmade develops its own internal state, perspective, and agenda.
 *   **Purposeful Agency:** The defining characteristic of a Soulmade.
 Actions and outputs are driven by an internal agenda and perspective, aimed at achieving specific goals or expressing a viewpoint, rather than just responding generically.
 Soulmades engage when they have a "strong opinion" or insight relevant to their agenda.
 *   **Internal State (Motivation Vector):** A dynamic, multi-dimensional representation of the Soulmade's current drives, biases, goals, and perspectives.
 This evolves based on interaction, feedback, and internal logic.